 It takes very little effort to redeem your gas rewards.

 You should see the rebates you’ve earned automatically show up as statement credit toward your Shell purchases in later billing cycles.
-And because redemption is automatic, you won’t have to worry about your earned rebates expiring or going unused.

 6. Shell credit cards charge no annual fee

 If you’re trying to save money on gas, having to pay an annual fee doesn’t make sense.
 So you’ll be happy to know that the Shell credit cards don’t charge an annual fee.

 Whether you qualify for the Shell Fuel Rewards® Mastercard® or Shell Fuel Rewards® Card, you won’t have to pay an annual fee — which means you can keep all the money you save on gas.